Camino Guidebooks and Apps

 But here are some pros and cons for each media type.

-Physical Camino Guidebooks
+Camino Guidebooks

 - Cons: The guidebooks (both physical and eBooks) recommend stages, which while useful, can create choke points on the trail and may not be right for your pace.
 Physical books add weight.
 If you are using an older edition, the lodging information may be out of date.
+There are some ebooks that aren’t well formatted for the Kindle app.
+Check the book’s samples and reviews before purchasing.

 Camino Apps